-The Black River Hydroelectric and Beebee Island Projects have a total of twenty-two zones of effect for this application.
+The Black River Hydroelectric and Beebee Island Projects have a total of twenty one zones of effect for this application.
 The Herrings development has two zones of effect that are defined as: (1) Zone one, which extends from the Herrings dam, downstream approximately 1.0 mile and (2) Zone two, which extends from the head of the Herrings impoundment, downstream approximately 2.8 miles to the Herrings powerhouse.

 The Deferiet development has four zones of effect that are defined as: (1) Zone one, which extends from the Deferiet powerhouse, downstream approximately 0.7 miles, (2) Zone two, which extends from the Deferiet dam, downstream along the bypassed reach approximately 1.5 miles, (3) Zone three, which extends from the intake headworks, downstream along the power canal approximately 0.8 miles to the Deferiet powerhouse, and (4) Zone four, which extends from the head of the Deferiet impoundment, downstream approximately 0.7 miles to the Deferiet dam.
-There are three breached dams on the Black River between Zone one of the Deferiet development and Zone four of the Kamargo development.